 I’m going to limit this package to

-10 5 people.
+10 1 people.
 Considering I still have some of these products available for purchase, I can’t have 100 people out there selling the same products.
 This is “first come, first served”.
 Once this is sold out, it’s sold out.
-Even if 10 packages don’t sell, I’m only going to offer this for a few days.
+I’ll be removing the order button once the 1 packages that remain have been purchased.

 The total value for these 10 tools is $26,200.
-Contact me to get all of the source code mentioned above at a ridiculous discount.
+Order via the button below and I’ll give you all of the source code mentioned above at a ridiculous discount.

-I don’t plan on offering this a second time, so reach out to me today or click the order link below and I’ll send you everything to your Paypal email.
+I don’t plan on offering this again, so reach out to me today or click the order link below and I’ll send you everything to your Paypal email.

 Call me toll free at 1-800-274-5815 or use my support desk here and I’ll be happy to answer any questions you have.